Embiid leads Sixers past Lebron-led Lakers, 143-120

+PHILADELPHIA — Magic Johnson and LeBron James have captured eight NBA titles between them.
+With Johnson in the stands and James on the court, the Philadelphia 76ers showed off their own championship potential.

-PHILADELPHIA — Joel Embiid had 37 points and 14 rebounds, Tobias Harris scored 22 points in his second game with Philadelphia, and the new-look 76ers beat LeBron James and the Los Angeles Lakers 143-120 on Sunday.
+Joel Embiid had 37 points and 14 rebounds, Tobias Harris scored 22 points in his second game with Philadelphia, and the new-look 76ers beat James and the Los Angeles Lakers 143-120 on Sunday.

 JJ Redick added 21 points for the Sixers, who have won two straight after acquiring Harris and four others at Thursday’s trade deadline.
 Jimmy Butler finished with 15 points in front of a packed Philly crowd that brought a playoff-like feel to the nationally televised game.

-“The East better watch out,” Lakers president Magic Johnson said.
+“The East better watch out,” said Johnson, the Lakers president who made the trip to Philly for the game.
 “This is a stacked team.”

 Kyle Kuzma led the Lakers with 39 points while James had 18 points, 10 rebounds and nine assists.